-Dubai flagship carrier Emirates halts all passenger flights
+Dubai carrier Emirates reverses passenger flight suspension

 Al Maktoum said the company was doing well financially at the start of the year, but that the virus “has brought all that to a sudden and painful halt over the past six weeks.”

-“We find ourselves in a situation where we cannot viably operate passenger services until countries re-open their borders and travel confidence returns,” he said.
+“We find ourselves in a situation where we cannot viably operate passenger services until countries re-open their borders and travel confidence returns,” he had earlier said, before the company announced it would still fly to 13 destinations.

-The company, which also operates an airport ground services company called dnata at locations around the world, had already urged employees to take paid and unpaid leave.
+The company, which also operates an airport ground services company called dnata at locations around the world, had previously urged employees to take paid and unpaid leave.

 To save costs further, it said it was temporarily reducing the basic salaries of the majority of Emirates Group employees for three months, with cuts ranging from 25-50%.